 To protect yourself or your business from one of these liabilities, there are several different strategies you might consider.

 One of the most efficient ways to keep your assets out of the hands of creditors is with a trust.
-Transferring some of your assets to a trust run by an independent trustee can shield that asset for you or your children, and even allow you to receive occasional distributions.
+Transferring some of your assets to a trust run by an independent trustee can shield that asset for you or your children.
+It can even allow you to receive occasional distributions.

 There are a variety of trust types available out there, in locations all over the world.
-Although most people generally think only of the wealthy using offshore trusts, Investopedia says that there are many options within the U.S. as well.
-Several states – including Alaska, Delaware, Rhode Island, Nevada, and South Dakota – allow asset protection trusts, and you don’t need to live in those states to take advantage of having a trust there.
+Many people generally think only of the wealthy using offshore trusts.
+Investopedia says that there are many options within the U.S. as well.
+Several states – including Alaska, Delaware, Rhode Island, Nevada, and South Dakota – allow asset protection trusts.
+Moreover, you don’t need to live in those states to take advantage of having a trust there.
 However, if you don’t live there the case law does not look promising, as we will discuss.

 There are several requirements for setting up a domestic asset protection trust, which Investopedia goes on to explain.
-The trust must be irrevocable and have an independent trustee that is either an individual, bank, or company located in that state or country.
+First, the trust must be irrevocable.
+Next, it needs an independent trustee that is either an individual, bank, or company located in that state or country.
 Distributions are only allowed at the trustee’s discretion, and must have a spendthrift clause.
 The trusts documents, administration, and assets must be either partially or entirely located within that trust’s jurisdiction.
 State statutes do vary, however, so it’s best to check the laws of that state first.

 So, for the most powerful asset protection, set up an offshore trust.
 The trustee of the offshore trust is not bound by foreign court orders.
 Local judges do not have the legal authority to give orders to foreign trustees.
 So, experience has shown that offshore asset protection trusts have proven to be extremely effective.
 In fact, we believe we have set up more of them than any other firm in the world.
 They simply work.